hpe-storage/scod/docs/partners/redhat_openshift/index.md

   sourceNamespace: openshift-marketplace
 ```

 The Operator will now be installed on the OpenShift cluster.
-Before instantiating a CSI driver, watch the rollout of the Operator.
+Before instantiating a CSI driver, watch the roll-out of the Operator.

 ```markdown
 oc rollout status deploy/hpe-csi-operator -n hpe-csi-driver